Nathan-red/Medisave/README.md

-## Patience - Your Healthcare Navigator
+## Medisave.. - Your Healthcare Navigator

 A tool that help patients navigate nearby healthcare services, and to rate these services so as to help improve the health care system.